 Students may apply to the Graphic Design Option after completion of a minimum of 6 courses (24 credits) that must include the Foundation Core, ART 160 Typographic Form & Function, and ART 253 Digital Imaging.
 Students are expected to have maintained a minimum cumulative GPA of 3.0 in these 6 courses.
 Acceptance to the B.F.A. program is based on an assessment of a portfolio of artwork from these courses.

 In the beginning of the fall semester of their sophomore year all Graphic Design B.F.A. applicants will submit a portfolio consisting of ten to fifteen works of graphic design and other media.
 All work needs to be properly identified with the following information: name, medium, size, course title, and the date of execution.
-Submitted portfolios must have a written statement of personal educational goals, an official transcript, and be submitted to the Art Department prior to the posted portfolio deadline.
+Submitted portfolios must have a written statement of personal educational goals, an official transcript, and be submitted to the Art and Design Department prior to the posted portfolio deadline.
 Following acceptance into all B.F.A. programs, students will consult with their academic advisor and submit their Declaration of Major form.
 Non-accepted students into the B.F.A. in Graphic Design may file a declaration for the B.A. in Studio Art or Graphic Design, and will be eligible to reapply in the next portfolio review.

 Individuals whose GPA falls below the 3.0 minimum standard or whose design work is not at the appropriate level for the B.F.A. degree will be returned to the B.A. degree program and will only be allowed to reapply when the B.F.A. requirements are met.